-Private hostel (19, 15€, April to October) Albergue Nido de Cigüiña, hidden away in the old part of town, signposted from the Camino, on Calleja Cuarta San Miguel.
+Private (19, 15€, April to October) Albergue Nido de Cigüeña, hidden away in the old part of town, signposted from the Camino, on Calleja Cuarta San Miguel.
 Kitchen, laundry facilities.
 Run by Russian pilgrims.
 Website alberguenajera.es Tel 611 095 191 Open 13:00

-Municipal Hostel (80, donativo) Albergue de Peregrinos de Nájera, cross the river and turn left until you see it on your right, on Plaza de Santiago.
+Municipal (48, donativo, March to November) Albergue de Peregrinos de Nájera, cross the river and turn left until you see it on your right, on Plaza de Santiago.
 Kitchen.
-All beds in one dorm.
-Open 13:00
+Renovated and since 2021 being run by the Amigos del Camino.
+Open 13:30

 Nájera is a big town with all services.
-There are two supermarkets open all day and Sunday morning, and a pharmacy on the Camino on the way into town.
+On the Camino on the way into town is Café Bar Caribe with good tapas, a pharmacy, and further on are two supermarkets open all day and Sunday morning.
 Open-air market by the river every Thursday.
 Mesón El Buen Yantar, on Calle Mártires, does an excellent menú de peregrinos.
 Fiestas San Juan y San Pedro 24-29 June, San Juan Mártir y Santa Maria la Real 16-19 September with bulls and paella competitions.

 Tap / click here to go to the Camino Guide website.